Tonsley and surrounding areas Groundwater Prohibition Area

 November 2020 to February 2021: community interactions

-Tonsley and surrounding areas is currently at this stageEPA staff are available to talk about any aspect of the proposal both during and outside of business hours by phone, email, interactive tools on this site, and in person.
+Tonsley and surrounding areas Groundwater Prohibition Area has finished this stageEPA staff are available to talk about any aspect of the proposal both during and outside of business hours by phone, email, interactive tools on this site, and in person.

 -